Vitamin D Deficiency Hair Loss: Symptoms & How To Prevent It

 Abi Porter, a blogger experiencing persistent fatigue and headaches, discovered a surprising culprit: a severe vitamin D deficiency: “Fatigue all day, everyday… it felt like a truck hit me.
 (I was sometimes napping twice in one day!)
 Not to mention, I was getting a headache like clockwork around 3 or 4pm.”
 After getting blood work done due to relentless tiredness, she found herself profoundly lacking in this vital nutrient—a common issue in Portland.
 Her fatigue vanished after taking vitamin D supplements.
 She writes, “I’ve seriously had more energy than I’ve had in a long time and my mind feels crystal clear… This tiny little vitamin is a life saver (i).”

-It is now clear that vitamin D plays a crucial role in maintaining multiple body functions.
+Among the essential vitamins for hair growth, vitamin D plays a crucial role in maintaining multiple body functions.
 Lack of vitamin D affects not only the body but also hair growth.
 Find out the ways to prevent it in the next section.

 How To Prevent Hair Loss Caused By Vitamin D Deficiency